Car hire search is loading. Please wait…

 When should I return my rental car before my flight?

-Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled departure.
-Allow extra time in summer at busy airports such as Sofia, Varna or Burgas.
+Aim to arrive at the rental return area at least 30 to 60 minutes before you need to enter the terminal.
+Allow extra time in summer at busy airports such as Sofia, Varna and Burgas, and during winter if you are returning from ski or mountain areas.